 Capture learning in action — students working with professors and in settings where students are experiencing their breakout moments.

-To illustrate a sense of place and to provide more information on the subject matter, detail shots from around campus and Austin can be used to enhance the storytelling.
-Details will almost always be up-close, tight shots.
+To illustrate a sense of place and to provide more information on the subject matter, detail photos from around campus and Austin can be used to enhance the storytelling.
+Details will almost always be up-close, tight photos.
 They can be of items (printed photos, food, jewelry, flowers, etc.) or of people (hands, eyes, etc.).

 Photograph portraits with energy and expression, and feature subjects in an environment relevant to their story.
 Vary focal lengths for different uses in digital and print — close up, waist up and full body, etc. with both horizontal and vertical orientations.
 Feature more of the background in the frame when it makes sense.